diskoverdata/diskover-docs/source_files/plugins_cineviewer_player.md

 ##### File System Mounts

 To make files on a standard operating system available use the **FS mount**.
-The FS mount uses the field **path** to point towards the desired directory.
+The FS mount uses the field **path** to point toward the desired directory.

 ```
 "toast": {